Guide to Disney’s Blizzard Beach with Young Kids

 Rapid Refills for Endless Hydration

 If you’re planning a trip to Blizzard Beach, I highly recommend buying a Rapid Fill Souvenir Cup.
-The cups are $11.99 and include endless refills during your visit.
+The refillable mugs are $11.99 and include endless refills during your visit.
 The hydration stations are clearly marked with misters.
 The coolest part about these cups are the magic chime sound the machine makes as it fills up your cup.

 Blizzard Beach with Young Kids